 Please visit our website and review the academic policies and procedures for students as well as faculty/staff.

 Honor all commitments you make and be on time (30 minutes prior) to all hearings.
-(When you do not show for a hearing or do not give prior notice that you will not be able to attend, we have to reschedule; and we hate to have to do that.).
+(When you do not show for a hearing or do not give prior notice that you will not be able to attend, we have to reschedule; Besides the time it takes to coordinate and reschedule a hearing, it is also not fair to all parties involved who have made a commitment to attend a scheduled hearing).
 Hearings generally run for about 1 hour and then the committee deliberates and discusses any necessary penalties.
 Any hearings that require more than 1 hour, prior notice will be given.

 You are required to maintain a term and semester GPA of at least 2.0 and be in good academic standing.
 If you fall below this requirement, you will be removed from the committee until you meet that requirement.

 OVERVIEW OF HOW THE HEARING RUNS:

 - When students are accused of violating academic integrity, they have a chance to appeal the accusation and they do so by requesting a hearing before the reporting faculty/staff and academic judiciary hearing board.

 - Everyone gets a copy of materials to review before the hearing; that is why we ask that you arrive about 30 minutes beforehand.

 - Once the hearing begins, witnesses will be asked to wait outside until called by the committee.